Prag8855/aab/frontend/content/guides/ksk-kuenstlersozialkasse.md

     reviews/ksk-kuenstlersozialkasse/sebastian-hoffmann.md
 ---

 If you are a freelance artist, publicist or art teacher, you should apply for the Künstlersozialkasse (KSK).
-It's completely free.
-This guide explains how and why.
+This guide explains why and how.

 {% include "_blocks/tableOfContents.html" %}